CONDITIONS OF SUPPLY

 5.5If delivery involves difficult access to or at the Delivery Point and/or the Delivery Point is located at an unreasonable distance from any feasible vehicular access point, the Company reserves the right to levy an extra delivery charge.

-5.6The Company may deliver the Goods by separate instalments and perform the Services in separate tranches.
-Each separate instalment shall be invoiced and paid for in accordance with the provisions of the Contract.
+5.6The Company may deliver the Goods by separate installments and perform the Services in separate tranches.
+Each separate installment shall be invoiced and paid for in accordance with the provisions of the Contract.

 5.7Each instalment shall be a separate contract.

-5.8No cancellation or termination of any one contract relating to an instalment shall entitle the Customer to repudiate or cancel any other contract or instalment.
+5.8No cancellation or termination of any one contract relating to an installment shall entitle the Customer to repudiate or cancel any other contract or installment.